Your spot on the schedule

 Think about the incredible variety of experiences, wisdom, and potential when 1,500 changemakers gather in Los Angeles for Upswell.
 Our collective goal should be to make the very most of our time together, to squeeze out every drop of energy and innovation.

 This is your invitation to help make that happen.
-From in-depth workshops to quick pitches to creative problem solving, we’re excited to accept proposals for a wide range of activities on the Upswell schedule.
-Workshops take place in dedicated rooms while the other activities take place in the Public Square.
+From quick pitches to creative problem solving, we’re excited to accept proposals for a wide range of activities on the Upswell schedule.
+All activities take place in the Public Square.

-We’re accepting workshop proposals until July 27.
-Proposals for all other opportunities will be accepted on a rolling basis.
-If you have questions, email us at firstname.lastname@example.org.
+Proposals will be accepted on a rolling basis.
+If you have questions, email us at email@example.com.

 Do you have a technology or science innovation that’s advancing the way we do changework?
 Demonstrate it in the Public Square!